-Grade: 10, 11, 12 Length / Credits: 1 semester / .5 credit Academic Department: Business Education
+Length / Credits: 1 semester / .5 credit Academic Department: Business Education

 Students will have the opportunity to learn about marketing principles and projects focusing on the elements of the marketing mix-product, place, price, and promotion.
-Additionally, the DECA curriculum will be incorporated to help prepare students in the DECA club to compete in topics of their choice.
-Students not in DECA will learn marketing and entrepreneurship principles as preparation for future majors/ minors in business or running their own business someday.
+Additionally, the DECA curriculum will be incorporated to help prepare students in the DECA club to compete in topics of their choice, including role plays, interviews, sales demos, and a written marketing promotion plan.
+All students will assist staffing the DECA school store.
+Students not in DECA will learn marketing and entrepreneurship principles as preparation for future majors/minors in business or running their own business someday.